yueyu19/yueyu19.github.io/_teaching/projection.md

 # Why is it useful?

-Projection is a building block for projected gradient method, and many other methods for constrained optimization, as we will show.

-Consider the minimization of a differentiable convex function $f:\mathbb{R}^n\to\mathbb{R}$ over a closed convex set $\mathbb{D}$.
+Projection is a building block for projected gradient method, and many other methods for constrained optimization.
+To see this fact, let us consider the minimization of a differentiable convex function $f:\mathbb{R}^n\to\mathbb{R}$ over a closed convex set $\mathbb{D}$.
 One of the most basic and powerful method for such minimization is the <em>projection gradient method</em>, which computes a sequence of estimate of the optimizer, $x^1, x^2, \ldots$, recursively as follows:

   $$x^{k+1}=\pi_{\mathbb{D}}[x^k-\alpha \nabla f(x^k)],$$